dennyaris/chat-room/README.md

 # Chat Room - Real-time Chat Application

 A simple real-time chat application built with Vue 3, TypeScript, and Vite.
-This application allows two users (Denny & Aris) to communicate in real-time through two browser windows without using WebSockets.
+This application allows two users (Denny & Putri) to communicate in real-time through two browser windows without using WebSockets.

 ## Technologies Used